 How to care for fruit trees in fall and winter is very important for the longevity of your orchard and harvests.
 Fall and winter care of fruit trees look different but each season is important.
-Today we're talking with an expert, Joe from Raintree Nursery.

 Raintree Nursery was started in 1972 by Sam Benowitz with the mission of bringing the best edible plants from around the world to the Pacific Northwest.
 Sam dreamed of creating a place where American gardeners could access these plants and also become educated on how to grow their own food.
-Joe, one of Raintree's expert's and horticulturists, shares his knowledge today on fruit tree care.
+Joe, one of Raintree's experts and horticulturists, shares his knowledge today on fruit tree care.

-Dormancy is an absolutely critical process of caring for fruit trees and when they miss it, things get weird.
+It's an absolutely critical process of caring for fruit trees and when they miss it, things get weird.
 Dormancy allows the tree to manage its sugars and its hormonal systems.
 The most common thing that will happen if a tree doesn't get enough dormancy is it won't flower.
 Therefore it won't make any fruit.

 Potted citrus is a common example of that or a tree that you might grow in a greenhouse.
 You have to manage that.
 You have to get the tree to a point where it's dormant but not expose it to temperatures so low that it's going to kill it outright.